 - Attending a “deterrent program” that tries to scare you into driving sober in the future.

-If you follow the rules, fulfill your obligations and wait out the three to five year period, your probation is complete.
-If you break any of the probation conditions you could be brought back into court and face additional penalties, as well as serving any jail time that was waived earlier.
+If you follow the rules, fulfill your obligations, and wait for three to five years, your probation is complete.
+If you break any of the probation conditions, you could be brought back into court, face additional penalties, and serve any jail time that was waived earlier.
 This is why you should talk to an attorney about your case, especially if you broke any of the conditions of DUI probation in California.